 “How long have you been up?”

-“Maybe half an hour.
-Something woke me outside and I couldn’t fall back to sleep.”
+He shrugs.
+“Half an hour” Something outside woke me and I couldn’t fall back to sleep.”

 She nods and leans against the butcher block opposite him.
+“I think a gunshot woke me up.
+I’m telling myself it’s a firecracker.”
+She watches his precise motions.
 “So this is how you clean a gun.”

-“Yep.”
-She watches silently for a few moments then turns toward the counter.
-“I guess I’ll make some coffee.
+“I guess I’ll make coffee.
 No use trying to sleep now.”
-She begins to open cupboards, forgetting how their kitchen is organized.
+She begins to open cupboards, finding glasses, plates, Tupperware, but no coffee.
+She’s forgotten how their kitchen is organized.
 Where is that damn coffee?

 “What do you mean?”